LeCause/linkgravity_flutter_sdk/README.md

 The SDK automatically integrates with the Play Install Referrer API.
 No additional setup is required.

-For the referrer to work, your SmartLinks must include the `deferred_link` parameter in the Play Store URL.
-The SmartLink backend handles this automatically when generating links.
+For the referrer to work, your LinkGravity links must include the `deferred_link` parameter in the Play Store URL.
+The LinkGravity backend handles this automatically when generating links.

 ### App Links